dymmond/edgy/docs/fields.md

 !!!
 Tip:
-    When saving with the same name, the file is overwritten and no filename is generated.
+    You can overwrite a file by providing overwrite=True and pass the old file name (by default without name mangling by a filename generator).

 #### ImageField